tek-dashboard/tek-technologies/README.md

 Explain what tools are used.

-- cmd + d and click until all capture to edit at once
+- *cmd + d* and click until all capture to edit at once
 - Sort Lines by Selection
 - Tailwind Shades
+- *option + cmd* and then arrow down plus shift arrow back highlights column of text to be highlighted and copied.

 ## Change Log